Toberumono/WRF-Runner/README.md

 #### <a name="c"></a>Configuring

 1. This program downloads data that needs the NAM Vtable in WPS by default.
 To ensure that the correct Vtable is used, run: `ln -sf ./ungrib/Variable_Tables/Vtable.NAM ./Vtable` in the WPS installation directory if you are using NAM data.
 2. Edit the namelist files for WRF and WPS.
-In the general case (aka "use your own discretion"), this requires:
+In the general case, this requires:
-	1. Setting max_dom in the domains and share sections in the WRF and WPS namelists respectively.
+	1. Set max_dom in the domain section in the WRF and share section in the WPS namelists.
-	2. Configuring the domains and geogrid sections in the WRF and WPS namelists respectively.
+	2. Configure the domains and geogrid sections in the WRF and WPS namelists respectively.
 		+ This includes setting the geog_data_path value in namelist.wps
 		+ Make sure that the number of values on lines that have per-domain values are equal to the value in max_dom
 	3. Setting input_from_file to ".true." in time_control (make sure to set it for each domain)
 	4. For NAM data, setting num_metgrid_levels to 40 and num_metgrid_soil_levels to 4 in namelist.input
 	5. For runs *not* using wget, settting interval_seconds in the time_control and share sections (This is computed from the grib->timestep subsection when wget is being used)
 3. Open the configuration file (configuration.json) in the directory into which you linked the WRFRunner.jar and configuration.json files.
-	+ If you want to use a different file, just copy the contents of configuration.json into it before continuing and remember to change the configuration file path in the run step.
 4. Configure the parallelization options in the general->parallel subsection:
 	1. If you expect to have multiple simulations with the same start time and wish to keep them, set "use-suffix" to true.
-	2. If you did not compile WRF in DMPAR mode, set "is-dmpar" to false and continue to step 3.
+	2. Set "is-dmpar" to false in case you did not compile wrf in DMPAR mode.
-	3. Otherwise, set "processors" to the number of processors you would like to allow WRF to use.
+	3. If WRF was compiled in DMPAR mode, set "processors" to the number of processors you would like to allow WRF to use.
 		+ It is a good idea to set this value to at most two less than the number of processors (or cores) in your system.
 5. Configure the paths section (All of these *must* be absolute paths):
 	1. Set the "wrf" path to the root directory of your WRF installation.